ConnectedLib/connectedlib10/modules/design-thinking/index.md

 </div>
 {% include how_to_use.html %}

-At the end of each section, there are additional resources for you to explore further on your own if you choose.
+At the end of each module, there are additional resources for you to explore further on your own if you choose.

 Ready to get started?
-Let’s begin with [Section 1: Introduction to Design Thinking](section-1.html).
+Let’s begin with [Section 1: Introduction to Design Thinking](section-1-0.html).